typestack/class-validator/README.md

 Allows to use decorator and non-decorator based validation in your Typescript classes.
 Internally uses [validator.js][1] to perform validation.

-## Release Notes

-**0.4.0** [BREAKING CHANGES]

-* refactoring
-* everything should be imported from "class-validator" main entry point now
-* contain can be set in the main entry point now
-* some decorator's names changed.
-Be aware of this
-* fixed all decorators that should not work only with strings
-* added few more non-string decorators
-* validator now returns array of ValidationError instead of ValidationErrorInterface.
-Removed old ValidationError
-* removed all other validation methods except `validator.validate`
-* finally validate method is async now, so custom async validations are supported now
-* added ability to validate inherited properties

-**0.3.0**

-* package has changed its name from `validator.ts` to `class-validator`.
-* sanitation functionality has been removed from this library.
-Use [class-sanitizer][3] instead.

 ## Installation

 1. Install module: